Articles

 How does Trainual compare to SAP Litmos?

-4.waybook| best for process documentation
+4. Waybook | Best for process documentation

-Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as the single source of truth for company training, onboarding, and SOPs.
-The platform is known for its structured module builder and step-by-step documentation approach, making it suitable for hospitality businesses seeking to organize and scale their operational knowledge.
+Waybook is a dedicated Business Playbook and Knowledge Transfer Platform designed to serve as the single source of truth for company training, new hire training, and SOPs.
+The platform provides structured modules and step-by-step documentation to help businesses organize and transfer knowledge efficiently.
+Its approach is especially relevant for hospitality teams seeking to standardize processes across locations.

 Pricing

-Core Plan: $99/month (annual billing) for up to 20 users.
+Core Plan: $99/month (annual billing)

-- Includes: Unlimited documents, tests, and progress tracking
+• Unlimited documents, tests, and progress tracking

-Pro Plan: $198/month (annual billing) for up to 20 users.
+Pro Plan: $198/month (annual billing)

 Pros of Waybook: